open-cloud/open-cloud.github.io.old/0_overview.md

 Slivers can be added to and removed from a Slice over time, with the corresponding Networks adjusted to account for those changes.

-The system maintains the invariant that all Slivers belonging to the Slice are attached to all Networks associated with the Slice, with the convention that every Network appears as an interface (in the sense of an Unix interface, for example, eth1) within each Sliver.
+XOS maintains the invariant that all Slivers belonging to the Slice are attached to all Networks associated with the Slice, with the convention that every Network appears as an interface (in the sense of an Unix interface, for example, eth1) within each Sliver.
 Each such interface inherits the Labels associated with the Network, such that